+179 Knox, Ryan P. et al., "Outcomes of the 340B Drug Pricing Program: A Scoping Review," JAMA Health Forum, Vol. 4, No. 11, November 22, 2023, available at https://jamanetwork.com/journals/jama-healthforum/fullarticle/2812107.

-&lt;sup>165 Mulligan, Karen, "The 340B Drug Pricing Program: Background, Ongoing Challenges and Recent Developments," October 2021, pp. 1-18, at p.
-7, available at https://healthpolicy.usc.edu/wpongoing litigation.
-While there is an IRA 340B nonduplication provision that prohibits applying both 340B and MFP discounts in a duplicated manner to the same units of a selected drug and CMS mentions that they will work with the Health Resources and Services Administration "to help to ensure that the MFP is made available to 340B covered entities where appropriate and that there is no duplication with the 340B ceiling price," CMS does not provide specific details on how this complexity will be managed and monitored or how access to the MFP will be limited only to eligible parties.
+applying both 340B and MFP discounts in a duplicated manner to the same units of a selected drug and CMS mentions that they will work with the Health Resources and Services Administration "to help to ensure that the MFP is made available to 340B covered entities where appropriate and that there is no duplication with the 340B ceiling price," CMS has stated that it will not assume responsibility for nonduplication of discounts between the 340B ceiling price and MFP.
+180

-80. In addition, the IRA does not explicitly prevent Part D plans from placing drugs subject to MFP on less favorable formulary tiers or imposing utilization management requirements.
+81. In addition, the IRA does not explicitly prevent Part D plans from placing drugs subject to MFP on less favorable formulary tiers or imposing utilization management requirements.
 While the CMS Guidance states that CMS intends to use its formulary review process to ensure that this does not occur, it does not clarify how it intends to enforce these requirements across a large and diverse set of Part D plans.
 The lack of clarity on whether CMS will adequately protect drugs subject to MFP from these circumstance may cause manufacturers to have to negotiate additional rebates on top of the MFP with Part D plans and PBMs to ensure favorable formulary access.

-C. The Drug Price "Negotiation" Program is Actually a Price-Setting Program
+C. The "Drug Price Negotiation Program" is Actually a Price-Setting Program

-81. The most basic definition of negotiate is "to arrange for or bring about through conference, discussion, and compromise" (emphasis added).
+82. The most basic definition of negotiate is "to arrange for or bring about through conference, discussion, and compromise" (emphasis added).
 From an economic perspective, this means coming to an agreement that is superior to either party's best alternative option to a negotiated agreement ("BATNA").
-If either party's BATNA represents a better outcome for
+If either party's BATNA represents a better outcome for that party, the negotiation will come to an impasse and that party will exit the negotiation.
+In order for compromise to occur within a negotiation, each party must have a realistic option to